 With Core portfolios, investors will find that their asset allocation is relatively stable.
 This is because the portfolios utilise risk parameters that are calibrated for a longer term risk horizon to reduce short term portfolio reflexivity, i.e. short term asset allocation changes.

-While ETFs have been the poster childs of passive investing, traditional active fund managers have picked up on the trend by introducing index funds to capture a piece of this movement.
+While ETFs have been the poster child of passive investing, traditional active fund managers have picked up on the trend by introducing index funds to capture a piece of this movement.
 Investors need to carefully evaluate index funds before investing as some can come embedded with much higher fees than their ETF counterparts.

 Getting started

 Syfe Core portfolios have no minimum investment amounts and no lock-ins.
 You can set up as many Core portfolios as you prefer based on your goals.
 For example, you may invest in Core Growth for a long-term goal like retirement and choose Core Defensive for a shorter term goal such as a house downpayment.
-Ready to invest in Core portfolios
+Ready to invest in Core portfolios?